J. Thomas Brown

 When I had a family of my own I toned the moving thing down.
-We moved from Bucks County Pennsylvania to Richmond Virginia in 1996 where we have since remained.
-Richmond has a vibrant art community that enabled me to pursue my literary interests without the usual credentials.
+We moved from Bucks County, Pennsylvania, to Richmond, Virginia, in 1996 where we have since remained.
+Richmond has a vibrant art community that enabled me to pursue my literary interests.
 It was a good move.

-Currently I’m ten chapters in on a speculative fiction novel with a working title of SPLICE: The Immortality of Jared Hallie.
+Currently I’m thirteen chapters in on a speculative fiction novel with a working title of SPLICE: The Immortality of Jared Hallie.
 A biohacker with an inherited learning disability reinvents the future.
 His gene editing discoveries defeat death and suffering, but he must escape prosecution from practicing medicine without a license by starting a new country in the Scottish Hebrides.

 J. Thomas Brown’s short story, Breaking Them with Words, appeared in Scarlet Leaf Review and Press 53’s Everywhere Stories: Short Fiction from a Small Planet.
 A memoir, Valium Dream, was a runner up in Streetlight Magazine’s Memoir/Essay Contest 2021, and a micropoem, Nascence, a Sunspot Lit quarterfinalist.
 Two creative nonfiction short stories, Hard Cider and Thumb Tacks, appeared in Journal of the Virginia Writers Club Spring 2021 and Summer 2021.
 He is a contributor to Lingering in the Margins: A River City Poets Anthology, North of Oxford, and Rising Voices: Poems Towards a Social Justice Revolution (Poetry, Healing, & Growth Book Series by University Professors Press).
 Poems and hybrid work have appeared in New Verse News, Rattlecast, Copperfield Review Quarterly, Wild Roof Journal, and several Moonstone Press anthologies.
 His short story, Their Names are on Skyscrapers, will appear in Virginia Writers Project Fall 2023 journal.